papoita/software_testing_study/resources/testing_library.md

 ## Methods

+### Examples
-queryAllByLabelText: gives back collection of elements
+1. queryAllByLabelText: gives back collection of elements
-queryByLabelText: gives back one the first singular item
+2. queryByLabelText: gives back one the first singular item

-getAllByLabelText
+3. getAllByLabelText
-getByLabelText
+4. getByLabelText

-findAllByLabelText
+5. findAllByLabelText
-findByLabelText
+6. findByLabelText

-query and get operate synchronously- immediately look at DOM
+### query and get
+ operate synchronously- immediately look at DOM

+**query**
-query: if it doesn't find it returns Null (programatically check)
-get: if it doesn't find it returns error
+: if it doesn't find it returns Null (programatically check) **get**: if it doesn't find it returns error

-find is asynchrous: 4000 ms to wait and continuosly check (usefull in data fetching)
+**find**: is asynchrous.
+4000 ms to wait and continuosly check (useful in data fetching)